nosratee-jahan-naba/nosratee-jahan-naba/README.md

 ---

 ⭐ *"Does the human get whatever they wish for?
-     And that the human will have nothing except what they strive for."*
+     ...And that the human will have nothing except what they strive for."*
           -[Al-Quran 53:24, 53:39]